Quick Answer

 - Buy items you'll use anyway.
 Don't buy things just to spend your FSA.
 Focus on items you'd purchase regardless — sunscreen, allergy meds, contacts — and buy in bulk.

 - Check if your FSA card works at Amazon.
-Many FSA debit cards work at Amazon's FSA/HSA store, which makes shopping easy and has a wide selection.
+Many FSA debit cards work at Amazon's FSA/HSA store, which has a wide selection of verified eligible items.

 - Schedule medical appointments.
 The expense must be incurred (not just paid) before your deadline.
 Schedule dental cleanings, eye exams, and physical therapy sessions before your plan year ends.